-- Find color-coded detection of different types of seizures: highSens, rhythmic, rhythmic +, tachycardia and tonic. - Find the detection of five different patterns: periodic discharges (PD), rhythmic delta activity (RDA), rhythmic delta activity + spikes (RDA+S), rhythmic theta activity (RTA), rhythmic alpha activity (RAA). - Read localization and frequency of the detected patterns. - See the amplitude-integrated EEG and the proportion of the frequencies as continuous measures. - Find burst suppressions and attenuations. - Read the heart rate based on the ECG. - Navigate in time and synchronize with the EEG shown in the encevis viewer. - Zoom in and zoom out using the mouse wheel. - Select or deselect patterns that you want to have shown or hidden. - Switch on/off the traces you want to have displayed.
+- Find detection of seizures. - Find the detection of five different patterns: periodic discharges (PD), rhythmic delta activity (RDA), rhythmic delta activity + spikes (RDA+S), rhythmic theta activity (RTA), rhythmic alpha activity (RAA). - Read localization and frequency of the detected patterns. - See the amplitude-integrated EEG and the proportion of the frequencies as continuous measures. - Find burst suppressions and attenuations. - Navigate in time and synchronize with the EEG shown in the encevis viewer. - Zoom in and zoom out using the mouse wheel. - Select or deselect patterns that you want to have shown or hidden. - Switch on/off the traces you want to have displayed.